fedora-infra/fedmsg/doc/config.rst

         This value is referenced when initializing the zeromq context in :func:`fedmsg.init`.

+    post_init_sleep
+        ``float`` - A number of seconds to sleep after initializing and before sending any messages.
+Setting this to a value greater than zero is required so that zeromq doesn't drop messages that we ask it to send before the pub socket is finished initializing.

+        Experimentation needs to be done to determine and sufficiently small and safe value for this number.  ``1`` is definitely safe, but annoyingly large.

+    endpoints
+        ``dict`` - A mapping of "service keys" to "zeromq endpoints"; the heart of fedmsg.

+        :term:`endpoints` is "a list of possible addresses from which fedmsg can send messages."
+Thus, "subscribing to the bus" means subscribing to every address listed in :term:`endpoints`.

+        :term:`endpoints` is also an index where a fedmsg process can look up what port it should bind to to begin emitting messages.

+        When :func:`fedmsg.init` is invoked, a "name" is determined.
+It is either passed explicitly, or guessed from the call stack.
+The name is combined with the hostname of the process and used as a lookup key in the :term:`endpoints` dict.

+        When sending, fedmsg will attempt to bind to each of the addresses listed under its service key until it can succeed in acquiring the port.
+        There needs to be as many endpoints listed as there will be ``processes * threads`` trying to publish messages for a given service key.

+        For example, the following config provides for four WSGI processes on bodhi on the machine app01 to send fedmsg messages.

+          >>> config = dict(
+          ...     endpoints={
+          ...         "bodhi.app01":  [
+          ...               "tcp://app01.phx2.fedoraproject.org:3000",
+          ...               "tcp://app01.phx2.fedoraproject.org:3001",
+          ...               "tcp://app01.phx2.fedoraproject.org:3002",
+          ...               "tcp://app01.phx2.fedoraproject.org:3003",
+          ...         ],
+          ...     },
+          ... )

+        If apache is configured to start up five WSGI processes, the fifth one will produce tracebacks complaining with
+        ``IOError("Couldn't find an available endpoint.")``.

+        If apache is configured to start up four WSGI processes, but with two threads each, four of those threads will raise exceptions with the same complaints.

+        A process subscribing to the fedmsg bus will connect a zeromq SUB socket to every endpoint listed in the :term:`endpoints` dict.
+Using the above config, it would connect to the four ports on app01.phx2.fedoraproject.org.

+        .. note::  This is possibly the most complicated and hardest to understand part of fedmsg.
+It is the black sheep of the design.
+All of the simplicity enjoyed by the python API is achieved at cost of offloading the complexity here.

+           Some work could be done to clarify the language used for "name" and "service key".
+It is not always consistent in :mod:`fedmsg.core`.

+    relay_inbound
+        ``str`` - A string set to a special zeromq endpoint where the inbound, passive zmq SUB socket for ``fedmsg-relay`` is listening.
+        Commands like ``fedmsg-logger`` actively connect here and publish their messages.

+        See :doc:`topology` and :doc:`commands` for more information.

     sign_messages
         ``bool`` - If set to true, then :mod:`fedmsg.core` will try to sign every message sent using the machinery from :mod:`fedmsg.crypto`.